akariba/Financial-Mathematics-and-Risk-management/README.md

-NEW INPUT FILE ANALYSIS — READ ONLY
+V5 CAGID FILE ANALYSIS — READ ONLY

-I have added two new files to the Lending project:
+I added two files to the Lending project:

 1. v5-All-CAGIDs.xlsx
 2. v5-All-CAGIDs.json

-Before using either file anywhere, perform a COMPLETE READ-ONLY ANALYSIS of both files.
+Your task is to analyze these files completely before they are used anywhere.

+THIS IS READ-ONLY ANALYSIS ONLY.

 DO NOT:
 - modify either file;
 - modify SQLite;
-- modify the canonical relationship dataset;
+- modify any canonical relationship dataset;
 - modify the frozen baseline;
 - modify source CAM/PDF/DOCX files;
-- modify the 418-client population;
 - rebuild relationships;
 - change entity resolution yet;
 - call R2D2;